master-q/coqtactic-injectfalse/README.md

 coqtactic-injectfalse
 =====================

-Custom tactic named "ij_injectfalse" injects False into the hypothesis.
+Custom tactic named `ij_injectfalse` injects `False` into the hypothesis.
-But the proof occurs error on "Qed", because Coq check the soundness of the proof.
+But the proof occurs an error on `Qed.`, because Coq checks the soundness of the proof.

 Coq is safe!